nasa/trick/docs/howto_guides/Realtime-Best-Practices.md

 	* ```clock_gettime(CLOCK_REALTIME,…)``` [Linux]
 	* ```gettimeofday()``` [Mac OS]

-* The Trick realtime scheduler can also be configured to synchronize to a [custom realtime clock] (https://nasa.github.io/trick/documentation/simulation_capabilities/Realtime-Clock).
+* The Trick realtime scheduler can also be configured to synchronize to a [custom realtime clock](https://nasa.github.io/trick/documentation/simulation_capabilities/Realtime-Clock).

 ---